 In addition to managing recipes and menu planning, it also has an easy to use shopping list feature.
 So you can plan your menu, then automatically build your shopping list based on what’s on your menu for the week.
 Then you can add additional items to your shopping list if needed.

 I then open up the shopping list while at the store and check items off as I go.
 I even add items to my shopping list from my phone throughout the week as I remember them.
 It’s great.

 Click here to check out PlanToEat today.
 They have a great free trial you can use to see if you like it first.

 I also have to mention my favorite grocery budget eCourse out there.
-I took Grocery Budget Bootcamp probably about 4 months ago or so and it drastically changed the way I shop and meal plan.
+After taking Grocery Budget Bootcamp it drastically changed the way I shop and meal plan.
 I’m not even kidding you, this course taught me so much about saving money at the grocery store.

 It’s such a thorough and in depth course.
 We have pretty much cut our grocery bill in half every week since taking this course.